mikefay/dev.na.bambora.com/source/docs/guides/merchant_quickstart/Boarding.md

 After integration tests are complete, as well as your terminal and merchant accounts are confirmed, we'll send you an email to the address you provided, authorizing you to go live.

-> We recommend that you review our guide to [Security and Risk Management](https://support.na.bambora.com/bic/w/index.html#docs/security-risk-management.htm) for enhanced security features.
+> We recommend that you review our guide to [Security and Risk Management](https://support.na.bambora.com/bic/w/index.html#docs/security-risk-management.htm) for enhanced security featuresand best practices.

-## Going Live
+## Going live

-You or your developer are responsible to move your account from the test environment to the live one.
-Once you've made the transition, send us an email requesting to go live, and we will make it so.
+You or your developer are responsible for when your account moves from the test environment to the live one.
+Once you're ready, send us an email requesting to go live, and we will make it so.

 We'll perform a review of your website to ensure everything is running smoothly.
 If we detect any issues or problems, we'll send you an email concerning your site review.

 > Test transactions will remain free of charge, but monthly processing fees will start from the point your account goes live.

-### More Information
+### More information
 If you're looking for more information about using Bambora, you can look through our [Quickstart Guide](http://support.na.bambora.com/bic/w/index.html#docs/online-help-area-quickstart-information.htm) for helpful hints, how-to's, and all things Bambora.